The following list compiles the main criteria used for marking projects.

 - Regarding pseudo-code:

 - Provide a specification for every pseudo-code function you write!
-We cannot credit code we do not understand
+It is hard to grade code we do not understand...

 The mark corresponding to the code are split into three main categories: correctness, language and style.
 We consider that writing good-quality code (language and style) is as important as writing correct code.